 98%

-WCAG Success Criterion 1.1.1 requires that all non-decorative images have text alternatives.
-For law firm websites, this means every staff photo, office image, practice area graphic, and logo should have descriptive alt text.
-Decorative images should have an empty alt attribute (alt="") so screen readers skip them entirely.
+WCAG Success Criterion 1.1.1 requires that every non-decorative image carry a text alternative.
+For a law firm site, that means each staff photo, office image, practice area graphic, and logo should have descriptive alt text.
+Decorative images should carry an empty alt attribute (alt="") so screen readers skip them entirely.

-Across 303 sites, the average alt text coverage rate is 59.2%.
-That means roughly 4 in 10 images on the typical law firm homepage lack any alt attribute at all.
+Across 303 sites, the average alt text coverage rate is 59.2 percent.
+Roughly 4 in 10 images on the typical law firm homepage lack any alt attribute at all.

 The distribution is bimodal.
-At the top end, 56 sites (18.5%) achieve 100% alt text coverage -- every image has an alt attribute.
-At the bottom, 11 sites (3.6%) have 0% coverage, meaning not a single image on the page includes alt text.
-The majority of sites fall somewhere in between, with partial coverage that typically reflects a mix of properly tagged hero images alongside untagged thumbnails, icons, or background elements rendered as <img> tags.
+At the top end, 56 sites (18.5 percent) reach 100 percent coverage.
+At the bottom, 11 sites (3.6 percent) sit at 0 percent, not a single image carries alt text.
+The majority fall somewhere between, with partial coverage that typically reflects properly tagged hero images alongside untagged thumbnails, icons, or background elements rendered as <img> tags.

-For a law firm, the most common offenders are staff headshots without names in alt text, decorative separator images missing empty alt attributes, and third-party widget images (chat bubbles, badge icons) injected without accessibility markup.
+The most common offenders are predictable: staff headshots without names in the alt text, decorative separator images missing empty alt attributes, and third-party widget images such as chat bubbles and badge icons injected with no accessibility markup.

-Contact forms are the conversion engine of a law firm website.
-If a screen reader user cannot identify which field is "Name," "Email," or "Phone," they cannot submit an inquiry.
+The contact form is the conversion engine of a law firm website.
+If a screen reader user cannot tell which field is "Name," "Email," or "Phone," they cannot submit an inquiry.
 WCAG requires that every form input be programmatically associated with a label (SC 1.3.1 and 4.1.2).

-• The average labeling rate is 76.2%.
-Across all form inputs on all 199 sites, roughly three-quarters are properly associated with labels.
+• The average labeling rate is 76.2 percent.
+Across all form inputs on all 199 sites, roughly three-quarters are properly associated with a label.

-• 79 sites (39.7%) have at least one unlabeled input.
-The most common failure is placeholder text used as the only label -- visually present but invisible to assistive technology.
+• 79 sites (39.7 percent) have at least one unlabeled input.
+The most common failure is placeholder text standing in as the only label, visually present but invisible to assistive technology.

-The pattern is clear: firms that use a proper form builder or framework tend to get labels right automatically.
-Firms with custom-coded forms or older templates are more likely to rely on placeholder text alone, which does not satisfy WCAG requirements.
+The pattern is clear.
+Firms using a proper form builder or framework tend to get labels right automatically.
+Firms with custom-coded forms or older templates lean on placeholder text alone, which does not satisfy WCAG.

-Proper heading structure serves two audiences: screen reader users who navigate by headings to scan page content, and search engines that use heading hierarchy to understand page structure.
+Proper heading structure serves two audiences at once: screen reader users who navigate by headings to scan a page, and search engines that read the hierarchy to understand structure.
 WCAG SC 1.3.1 requires that the structure of content be programmatically determinable.

-The correct pattern is simple: one H1 per page (the page title), followed by H2s for major sections, H3s for subsections, and so on without skipping levels.
+The correct pattern is simple.
+One H1 per page (the title), then H2s for major sections, H3s for subsections, and onward with no skipped levels.
 Here is how 303 law firm homepages performed:

 Single H1 (correct)20969%